EagleEye33/Driver-safety-and-assistance-system/README.md

 An advanced real-time Driver Assistance System that monitors lane discipline, detects driver drowsiness, and alerts for potential collisions or unsafe proximity to other vehicles and pedestrians using computer vision.

-Built with ❤️ using OpenCV, Mediapipe, and deep learning.
+Built with ❤️ using OpenCV, Mediapipe, and Deep Learning.

 ---